-If I have learnt anything in three decades as a journalist and editor, it is that reporters don’t and can’t sit alone atop Mt Journalism, thinking they — and only they — know best.
+If I have learnt anything in three decades as a journalist and editor, it is that reporters don’t and can’t sit alone atop Mt Journalism thinking they — and only they — know best.
 It has taken the best part of 30 years to understand that.
-I am trying to make up for lost time.
+I am now trying to make up for lost time.

-The end of scarcity has profound implications.
-Take the notion of failure.
-Our children are taught in school to avoid it and yet in the digital environment we are told to embrace it.
+The end of media scarcity — and the rise and rise of a distributive economy — has profound implications.
+Take the notion of failure: we are taught in school to avoid it and yet in the digital environment we have to embrace it.